 In some cases the ochre seeped into the crusty white coating of the stones creating patterns reminiscent of a topographical map.My ‘French’ flint painting, 16″ x 12″, acrylic and spackling on watercolour paper.

-The next problem was that the image was painted on 16″ x 12″ watercolour paper and all the cheaper non-custom frames came with glass, something I didn’t want as it was important that the differences between the matte and glossy surfaces stood out.
+The next problem was that the image was painted on 16″ x 12″ watercolour paper, and all the cheaper non-custom frames came with glass which would have obscured the differences between the matte and glossy surfaces.

 After a lot of time spent checking the web on ‘framing’ I decided to mount the painting on a sheet of birch plywood and then glue a 1/2 inch piece of birch plywood on the back that I could put the eyelet screws into.
 And here it is, hung for my show!
 With this type of ‘framing’ it sort of floats on the wall.